WebArchivCZ/machines/README.md

 This is repository for Code of Web archiving infrastructure.
 We will build all machines from this repository.
 These machines will be used for developement > testing > production.

 ### TODO:
-make public variant developers out of NL CR.
+make version without credential for developers out of NL CR.

 ## Installation